 Your body will absorb all the nutrients because everything remains intact including the non-soluble fiber that helps with cleansing the gut.

-If you need a pre-workout meal, a blended drink is also a good alternative to give your body right amount of fuel it needs for something intense.
+If you need a pre-workout meal, a blended drink is also an excellent alternative to give your body the right amount of fuel it needs for something intense.